 - Fulfillment of the general degree requirements for admission to the graduate programs at Chicago State University.
-(See Graduate School catalogue.) - Students must have earned a B average (3.0) in the junior and senior years and in all undergraduate history courses. - Completion of a minimum of 18 credit hours of undergraduate history courses. - A writing sample of 12-15 pages of an undergraduate essay or a paper of professional-level competency. - Two letters of recommendation from persons familiar with the applicant's academic work
+(See Graduate School catalogue.) - Students should have earned a B average (3.0) in the junior and senior years and in all undergraduate history-related courses.

+- A writing sample of 10-20 pages of an undergraduate essay or a paper of professional-level competency. - One letter of recommendation from a person familiar with the applicant's academic or professional work.